tlolkema/robot-workshop/README.md

     - env\Scripts\activate (Windows)
 - run: robot solutions
 - if the tests pass the workshop application is running and you have installed everything correctly

+### Code editor

+In this workshop you can work with any code editor.
+Our recommendation for a quick and easy start is Visual Studio Code.

+- Install Visual Studio Code (https://code.visualstudio.com/)
+- Within Visual Studio Code, go to Extensions and install 'Robot Framework Intellisense'

+This will give you syntax highlighting and navigation to keyword definitions.

 # Workshop